Greening the Economy

 CURWOOD: She foresees a green economy that is built upon unity, and says we’re moving in the right direction:

-WILKINSON: Even as wealth inequality widens, even as concentrations of money and power in some way as are growing larger and larger, in a smaller and smaller set of hands.
-We're seeing the collective right rise up in various ways, as the corrective, the collective as the corrective to that situation and the collective as the means to shift the deployment of money and power towards a just and livable future.
+WILKINSON: Even as wealth inequality widens, even as concentrations of money and power in some ways are growing larger and larger, in a smaller and smaller set of hands.
+We're seeing the collective right, rise up in various ways, as the corrective.
+The collective as the corrective to that situation and the collective as the means to shift the deployment of money and power towards a just and livable future.

 - The Brookings Institution | “Why Are Fossil Fuels So Hard to Quit?“

 - All We Can Save: Truth, Courage, and Solutions for the Climate Crisis (Affiliate link helps donate to LOE and local indie bookstores)